utdata/icj-class/bootstrap/bootstrap-assignment.md

 ### Navbar styles

 - The nav links should have an underline on hover only.
 You'll need to write CSS to make this happen.
 - The nav link for the active page (i.e., the one you are viewing) should be bold.
-There is a special class for this that you can find in the Bootstrap documentation in the Navbar section.
+There is a [special class](https://getbootstrap.com/docs/4.4/components/navbar/#nav) for this that you can find in the Bootstrap documentation in the Navbar section.

 ### Jumbotron styles

 - The jumbotron should have a background image that works at all sizes.
-This is configured in SCSS, and the [background shorthand property](https://www.w3schools.com/css/css_background.asp) will help here, as will another style "background-size: cover;".
+This is configured in SCSS, and the [background shorthand property](https://www.w3schools.com/css/css_background.asp) will help here, as will another style ["background-size: cover;"](https://www.w3schools.com/cssref/css3_pr_background-size.asp).
 - For the background image for the jumbotron, you'll have to reference it from the scss file.
 The path for this has to be relative from the compiled css file to the image, so it will be `url(../img/filename.jpg)`.
 Note the beginning `../` on that path is different than when you call images directly into the `index.html` page.
+(In contrast, all your other images referenced in HTML will be `src="img/filename.jpg"`.)
 - Set the main text in the jumbotron to use a Google font style of your choice.

 ### Story content

-- While you need two "story" pages (the index and one new page), you should finish ALL of the index before creating the second one.
+- While you need two "story" pages (the index and one new page), you should finish ALL of the index before creating the second page.
 That way you can duplicate it and then make your text changes.
-- The story content should have two columns at the "sm" size and larger.
-The columns should stack when viewed on a phone.
+- The story content should have two columns that stack on a phone, but are side-by-side at the "sm" size and larger.
-- The column on the left should have the pirate mugshot photo (search for "responsive images" in the Bootstrap docs to see how to make it fit the width of the column).
+- The column on the left should have the pirate mugshot photo (see the example for [responsive images](https://getbootstrap.com/docs/4.4/content/images/#responsive-images) in the Bootstrap docs to see how to make the photo fit the width of the column at different sizes).
 - The Byline name and source should be different in style or font.
 - The right column should have a headline and "story" text (which can be [pirate ipsum](https://pirateipsum.me/) or similar).
 - You must introduce at least one Google Font to the content.
 Like a headline font.
 It can be the same font that is in the jumbotron.

 ### The footer

-- The footer should go all the way across the bottom of the page.
+- The footer should go all the way across the bottom of the page (i.e., not in a container div).
 - It should have a different color background with enough padding that the text looks good.
 - The text "A class project by Your Name" is fine.

 ## Second page

 - Your second page needs to have an additional Bootstrap Carousel of three photos.
-(Examples in Bootstrap docs in Components.)
-The sizing of the photos should be responsive, which is a special class you can look up in the documentation.
+(I'm going to make you go find this yourself in the Bootstrap docs.)
+The photos should also have the class that makes them responsive.

 ## Extra credit